Empowering Design Practices

 We are working with groups involved in the following places, along with many others:

 Drawing on learning from the project and the practices of partners, we are developing open educational resources and training for students, communities and the professionals and support bodies who work with them.

-Empowering Design Practices is led by the Open University in partnership with The Glass-House, Historic England, Heritage Lottery Fund, Historic Religious Buildings Alliance and consultants Becky Payne, Stephen Smith and Leo Care/Live Works.
+Empowering Design Practices is collaboration between the Open University, The Glass-House, Historic England, National Lottery Heritage Fund, Historic Religious Buildings Alliance, working with consultants Becky Payne, Stephen Smith and Leo Care/Live Works.
 The project is funded by the Arts and Humanities Research Council.

 In May 2017, the Open University contracted an independent consultant, Ashley Jay Brockley (previously Gemma Burford) of Green Spiral Consulting, to conduct a mid-term impact review for the Empowering Design Practices research project.
 The objective of the work was to review the impact of the project on local groups, organisations and institutions that have engaged in project activities, and to inform the development of a framework for capturing and evaluating impact in the long term.
 The review covered project activities delivered up to the end of August 2018.

 - Feedback forms, debrief sessions and e-mail communications, recording the views of 153 people from 45 community groups who benefitted from 6 different types of EDP activities